kornacker967/TruAlign/README.md

 # TruAlign
-code and data for "Etiology of Mutant Clones in Skin"
+code and processed data for "Etiology of Mutant Clones in Skin" The multi-threaded R code was designed to run on an HPC node with 25 CPUs.